UWCS/rs118/src/ttt-solns.md

 }
 ```

+The reason we have to flush `stdout` manually is because it is usually flushed when there is a newline character or the runtime's buffer fills up, but neither of these things happen.

 Our board printing code is also included there at the bottom of the loop, but it doesn't do anything yet really, as using the input comes next.
 Our game is starting to come together!

 ## Task 2.2